Bacterial Pyoderma in Dogs: Superficial vs. Deep

 Superficial Versus Deep: Why Depth Changes Everything

-A practical household clue is tenderness: superficial lesions are often itchy, while deep lesions are frequently painful when touched or when a harness rubs.
-Deep infections may ooze blood-tinged fluid, mat the hair, and leave thickened “elephant skin” over time.
-When a dog seems reluctant to be handled, has swelling between toes, or develops draining holes, that is a different category than a simple belly rash and deserves prompt veterinary attention.
+A practical household clue is tenderness: superficial lesions are usually itchy, deep lesions frequently painful when touched or when a harness rubs.
+Deep infections may ooze blood-tinged fluid, mat the hair, and leave thickened "elephant skin" over time.
+Reluctance to be handled, swelling between toes, or draining holes is a different category than a simple belly rash and deserves prompt veterinary attention.

 How Folliculitis Turns into Furunculosis